Distributed Wind Aeroelastic Modeling

 Active-yaw, upwind, stall-regulated, horizontal-axis wind turbine.
 Photo from QED Wind Power

-Three modern distributed wind turbines (A, B, and C),
+Three modern distributed wind turbines (A, B, and C)

 Xflow turbine prototype in field

-E: XFlow Energy
+D: XFlow Energy

-XFlow has installed a prototype 25-kW vertical-axis wind turbine at Windward Engineering's test facility in Spanish Fork, Utah, for vertical-axis wind turbine model validation.
+XFlow installed a prototype 25-kW vertical-axis wind turbine at Windward Engineering's test facility in Spanish Fork, Utah, for vertical-axis wind turbine model validation.
 Photo from XFlow Energy

-They will then create validated advanced reference turbines for the top archetypes used in distributed applications.
+Researchers are also creating validated advanced reference turbines for the top archetypes used in distributed applications.

 Once validated, the team will update the tools for improved user experience (such as by revising documentation for NREL's OpenFAST).